Where can I play with elephants in Phuket?

-The Elephant Jungle Sanctuary Phuket allows the visitors to get close to the elephants in a more ethical and fun way than the old controversial elephant trekking.
-Here, no one ride the animals, this time is over….
-At this new generation of elephants sanctuaries you feed them, play with them, bathe adults and baby elephants in a way you never experienced before.
+The Elephant Jungle Sanctuary Phuket allows visitors to get close to elephants in an ethical and fun way.
+Here, no one rides the animals, the old controversial elephant trekking time is over.
+At Phuket Elephant Jungle Sanctuary you feed, play and bathe adults and baby elephants in a way you never experienced before.

-Yes, there are still many elephant trekking camps in Phuket but this new kind of rehabilitation camps is successfully showing the way.
-Old fashion trekking camps are already changing because people have already changed.
+Yes, there are still many elephant trekking camps in Phuket, too many, but this new kind of rehabilitation camps is successfully showing the way.
+Old fashion trekking camps are changing fast because visitors have already changed.
 The trend seems to be efficient as more and more elephant trekking camp seized that golden opportunity and recycled themselves into elephant sanctuaries.
 Wise move!

-When you arrive at the elephant camp of Naithon Beach, you first get a short briefing.
+When you arrive at Phuket Elephant Jungle Sanctuary camp of Naithon Beach, you first get a short briefing.
 Usually people book the morning or afternoon visit and are picked up directly from their hotels, which is very convenient.
 First you will get a short briefing about the rehabilitation camps and its purpose.
-Learn about the elephants, their burden with the old fashioned tourism, which is unfortunately still well alive in Thailand.
+Learn about the elephants, their burden with the old fashioned tourism, which is unfortunately still well alive in Phuket and many parts of Thailand.

-Learn how the sanctuary is trying to change mentalities while offering a unique experience.
-In their approach, this sanctuary invites visitors to bath with those elephant because they are not wild animals anymore but domesticated, allowing people to show them affection.
+Learn how the Elephant Jungle Sanctuary is trying to change mentalities while offering a unique experience.
+In their approach, this sanctuary invites you to bathe with those gentle giants because they are not wild anymore but domesticated animals, allowing people to show them affection.

-The food is all gone a lot faster than you may think.
-The group then walks to a nearby muddy water pond where the elephants run into and start enjoying themselves.
-Visitors are hesitant to jump into the brown waters but it doesn’t last long.
+The food is all gone a lot faster than you think and the group then walks to a nearby muddy water pond.
+Elephants run into the brown water and start enjoying themselves.
+Visitors are hesitant to jump into the water but it doesn’t last long.
 Soon everyone is in it splashing and rubbing the mammals with handfuls of mud.

-The group later walks to a water pond where mud can be rinsed away and everyone can have another round of fun (not to mention unforgettable photos).
+The group later switch to a clean water pond where mud can be rinsed away… and everyone can have another round of fun (not to mention unforgettable photos).
 This is a very unique experience and elephants seems to enjoy the moment as much as the guests.

 The Elephant Jungle Sanctuary Phuket is one of the new sanctuaries that are opening all around Thailand.
 Even if not all are as perfect as some might say, they are changing travellers’ mind.
 With more sanctuaries, there will be less trekking, more education and more respect for these noble animals.